MontrealCorpusTools/ISCAN/docs/source/getting_started.rst

 .. note::

    Currently only Ubuntu is a supported and tested system.
 We hope to support other operating systems in the future, but please bear in mind that things may not work.
+If you are on Windows 10, you can `install the Linux subsystem`_.
+   Polyglot servers are known to run using the Bash shell in Windows 10.

 Prerequisites
 =============